dekoo/kubernetes-the-hard-way-aws/docs/03-compute-resources.md

 The compute instances in this lab will be provisioned using [Amazon Linux](https://aws.amazon.com/amazon-linux-2/?amazon-linux-whats-new.sort-by=item.additionalFields.postDateTime&amazon-linux-whats-new.sort-order=desc), which has good support for the [containerd container runtime](https://github.com/containerd/containerd).
 Each compute instance will be provisioned with a fixed private IP address within respective subnet to simplify the Kubernetes bootstrapping process.

+> We will be using [Spot Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) in this lab to save on the budget

 ### Key Pair

 Create key pair that will be used later to connect to the instances via SSH: